UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 #### Why does my collection not show up in the /QRISdata folder all the time?

 As stated in the first section of the /QRISdata section of this guide, you won't see your folder unless it has been mounted onto /QRISdata.
-* Use `ls /QRISdata/QNNNN/` (the `/` at the end is important) or `cd /QRISdata/QNNNN` to see the RDM storage record.</br>Due to the automount the RDM storage record needs to be used to be seen.
+* Use `ls /QRISdata/QNNNN/` (the `/` at the end is important) or `cd /QRISdata/QNNNN` to see the RDM storage record.</br>Due to the automount the RDM storage record needs to be used to be seen.</br>
+The command `df -i /QRISdata/QNNNN` will also force the mounting of your RDM Q storage allocation.

 #### How can I access my /QRISdata collection in other ways?